First nasal spray epinephrine drug for emergency allergic reactions gets FDA approval - KESQ

 “Anyone who has experienced or witnessed an anaphylaxis reaction knows it can be very stressful deciding when to inject epinephrine to themselves or a child and often delay,” Dr. Jonathan Spergel, chief of the allergy program at Children’s Hospital of Philadelphia, said in a news release from ARS Pharmaceuticals.
 “We know that earlier administration is better, and for many, the needle is a barrier that causes dangerous hesitation.
 That is why the field has long pursued an effective treatment approach that does not require an injection.”

+ARS Pharmaceuticals said in a call with investors that the list price for a two-pack of Neffy will be $710.
+However, the co-pay cost will be lower than those of brand-name and generic injectors, ARS said, and Neffy’s shelf life is longer: 30 months, compared with about 18 months for autoinjectors.

-ARS Pharmaceuticals didn’t disclose the list price of Neffy – how much it costs before insurance or other discounts – in its news release Friday.
-It said that for patients with commercial insurance that covers the drug, the price out of pocket would be no more than $25 for two single-use devices, via a co-pay program.
-For certain patients without insurance coverage or who face high out-of-pocket costs, the company said the price would be $199 for two doses of Neffy.
-For other patients who can’t afford the medicine, the company said it would provide Neffy for free.
+ARS Pharmaceuticals said that for people with commercial insurance that covers the drug, the price out of pocket would be no more than $25 for two single-use devices, via a co-pay program.
+For certain people who don’t have insurance coverage or who face high out-of-pocket costs, the company said, the price would be $199 for two doses of Neffy.
+For other those who can’t afford the medicine, the company said it would provide it for free.

+The medicine is expected to be available in the United States within eight weeks, ARS said.
+The company’s CEO, Richard Lowenthal, said it had manufactured several lots in anticipation of approval and is in the process of scaling up to be able to meet anticipated demand.

+He said the company’s market research suggests that there are 3.2 million people “that really hate those autoinjectors, children that are terrified of needles,” who are going to “switch very quickly” to the nasal spray and that an additional 3.3 million people have had prescriptions written for injectable epinephrine but who haven’t filled them and may switch, as well.

 CNN’s Jen Christensen contributed to this report.